gabrielmartell/gabrielmartell/README.md

 # Introduction #
 👋

-My name is Gabriel Martell, and I am a Third Year Honours student at Carleton University, currently in the Video Game Development Stream.
+My name is Gabriel Martell, and I am a Fourth Year Honours student at Carleton University, currently in the Video Game Development Stream.

     "Deficiens perficere pararis"